Provider Recruitment Program

 Upon review of all applications, L.A.
 Care will notify applicants of official awards via email, regular mail, or both within ten (10) weeks from the cycle deadline.

-If awarded, 50% of funds will be disbursed within 30 days after the executed grant agreement is signed by all parties and when a qualified provider has accepted an offer of employment with the contracted entity.
+If awarded, 50% of funds will be disbursed within 30 days after the executed grant agreement is signed by all parties and when a qualified provider has started employment with the contracted entity.
 The remaining 50% will be disbursed when the provider clears L.A.
-Care’s credentialing process.
+Care’s credentialing process or contracted entity has provided documentation that the hired physician has provided at least six months of cumulative service (whichever comes first).

 The contracted entity is required to replace the provider within 36 months from the start date of the grant period to fulfill the remaining service requirement.
 Should the provider leave before completing the required 36 months of continuous service, the contracted entity is obligated to notify L.A.
 Care of this disruption within 15 calendar days from the provider’s last date of employment.
 Written notice should be sent via email to RLewis@lacare.org with a cc: to CommunityBenefits@lacare.org.
 Should the contracted entity fail to notify L.A.
 Care of the provider’s departure within this timeframe, L.A.
 Care reserves the right to withhold further payments and to not consider contracted entity for future PRP grant opportunities.
 No further grant awards will be provided until the provider has been replaced.